 (left) Porta Ardeatina and in the foreground a section of the ancient road leading to it; (right) Porta Ardeatina, the arches opened for Via Cristoforo Colombo leading to EUR and in the distance Bastione del Sangallo

 Porta Ardeatina is in between a gate and a posterula: it did not have the size of a major gate, but it had some sort of decoration and it actually had a road departing from it; Via Ardeatina today branches off Via Appia Antica at Domine Quo Vadis, but in the past it started at this point.
 It led to Ardea and to Anzio, where Emperor Nero had a villa by the sea.

-Museo Nazionale Romano alle Terme di Diocleziano: sarcophagus of Iulius Achilleus, a commander of Ludus Magnus (IIIrd century AD) which was found in 1939 in a necropolis near Porta Ardeatina during the opening of Via Cristoforo Colombo
+Museo Nazionale Romano: IIIrd century AD sarcophagus of Iulius Achilleus, commander of Ludus Magnus, which was found in 1939 in a necropolis near Porta Ardeatina during the opening of Via Cristoforo Colombo

 The relief of this sarcophagus depicts a complex scene where three shepherds take care of their animals, mainly sheep.
 The choice of a pastoral idyllic subject, rather than a thiasos, a Dionysiac scene, marks a change in the tastes of Roman society which eventually led to the depiction of the Good Shepherd as an early Christian symbol (see also the Sarcophagus of the Shepherds at Porto).